Real-hackbard/Port-Sniffer/README.md

 </br>

 # Use:
-Start the sniffer, then launch your program; Port Sniffer will now catalog all the Port & IP addresses your program has connected to—which might look something like this:
+Start the sniffer, then launch your program; Port Sniffer will now catalog all the Ports & IP addresses your program has connected to—which might look something like this:

 </br>